Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: Can DST Improve Robustness Against Image Corruption?

 \textbf{Evaluation on transformer-based architecture.} We evaluate the relative robustness accuracy gain of various sparse and dense DeiT-base models on ImageNet-C across different corruption types, as shown in Figure~\ref{fig:deit}.
 Following the experimental settings in \cite{chen2021chasing}, we conducted training from scratch over 200 epochs.
 The results show that DST models generally outperform their dense counterparts, with a particularly better advantage in handling noise corruptions.
 This finding, consistent with our observations in CNNs discussed in previous sections, suggests that the robustness benefits of DST models are applicable to alternative architectures, including transformer-based model.

+In Appendix \ref{subsection: segmentation}, we compare the robustness of dense trained and DST models on an image segmentation task and find that DST models are robust not only in image and video classification but also in image segmentation.
 In summary, our empirical findings indicate that \textit{DST methods can surpass Dense Training models in robustness performance across various datasets at specific sparsity ratios, without (or even reduce) extra resource cost \footnote{We use a binary masking operation to simulate the sparisty, the computation cost of binary masking operation is negligible or even reduced when the hardware support sparse matrix product.}.} Furthermore, DST models tend to perform better against different types of corruption, particularly those with more high-frequency information.
 The mystery behind these observations will be further explored in the following sections.